Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Mathematical Modeling AMoD Systems

 \subsubsection{Limitations}

-Under centralized control, the main limitation of vehicle-centric models lies in their scalability.
-Because decisions are made at the individual vehicle level, the number of control variables grows linearly with the fleet size, unlike queueing or network flow models, which typically scale with the number of \gls{abk:od} pairs.
-This fine-grained formulation significantly increases the computational burden, especially for large-scale systems, and can limit the tractability of centralized optimization approaches.
-While distributed algorithms can help maintain the scalability, they may compromise the quality of the decisions and overall fleet performance.
+Under centralized control, scalability is the main limitation: decision variables grow linearly with fleet size, whereas queueing and network flow models typically scale with the number of \gls{abk:od} pairs, leading to high computational burden and reduced tractability for large systems; distributed algorithms can mitigate this but may degrade decision quality and overall fleet performance.